Admissions, Registration, & Records

 - All credit to be transferred must be equivalent in credit hours and content to course offerings at Vance-Granville Community College.

-- No grade lower than a “C” will be will be transferred.
+- No grade lower than a “C” will be transferred.

 - Applicants to the selective admissions Health Sciences programs must have completed BIO-prefix classes within 10 years prior to date of enrollment in the selective program.
 The transfer of all MED-, NUR-, PHM-,and RAD-prefix classes are subject to time restrictions determined by each department as outlined in the program-specific admissions documentation.